carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/bootstrap-gcp-project/README.md

 | 6.                  | config-svc-accts-permissions | `molecule converge -s config-svc-accts-permissions` | Enable or disable permissions on the service account |

 ### Molecule Invocations in Debug Mode
+All molecule scenarios can be invoked in debug mode with increased log verbosity.
-Molecule can be invoked in debug mode at the command line in the following way:
+Each molecule scenarios can be invoked in debug mode at the command line by adding the flags `--debug -vvv` to the molecule command in the following way:

        molecule --debug -vvv converge

+This can be applied to scenario invocations in the following way:

+       molecule --debug -vvv converge -s provision-project

 # Configurations and File System Setup
 1. Clone this git repository to an accessible workspace folder.